Cerithioidea

 The Cerithioidea is a superfamily of marine, brackish water and freshwater gastropod containing more than 200 genera.
-The Cerithoidea are included unassigned in the subclass Caenogastropoda.
+The Cerithioidea are included unassigned in the subclass Caenogastropoda.
 The original name of this superfamily was Cerithiacea, in keeping with common superfamily endings at the time.

 Ecology

 Cerithioidea is a very diverse superfamily.
 Its species can be found worldwide mainly in tropic and subtropic seas on rocky intertidal shores, seagrass beds and algal fronds, but also in estuarine and freshwater habitats.
 The freshwater species are found on all continents, except Antarctica.
 They are dominant members of mangrove forests, estuarine mudflats, fast-flowing rivers and placid lakes.

 Fossil record

 Their fossil record of this superfamily can be traced back as far as the early Triassic but they began radiating mainly during the Cretaceous.

 Taxonomy

 The Cerithioidea are presumed to be monophyletic (one lineage).
 However the phylogenetic relationships between its families are still under investigation because mitochondrial recombinant DNA sequences failed to resolve these questions.